 The emblem featured a combination of symbols representing the company’s two main divisions.
 The upper blue frame, thickened in the central part, referenced Socony.
 The lower section was replaced with an elongated red “V,” symbolizing Vacuum Oil.
 The sharp curve of the “V” added dynamism and visual stability.

-The company name “Mobil” was written in a bold blue font with rounded and flat letters.
+The company name “Mobil” was written in bold blue, with rounded and flat letters.
 This version marked an important step in Mobil’s visual identity, connecting the company’s past with its modern aspirations.

 1966 – today

 In 1963, the company name was shortened to Socony Mobil, and in 1966, it was further simplified to just Mobil.
-The brand adopted a simpler and more modern identity by removing the word “oil” from the name.
+The brand adopted a simpler, more modern identity by removing the word “oil” from its name.
 A new logo was created to mark this change, and it remains in use today.
 The American graphic design firm Chermayeff & Geismar designed the logo.

 The resulting logo was minimalist and precise, reflecting the streamlined name.
 It is a wordmark consisting solely of the word “Mobil.”
 The letter “O” is rendered in red, retaining the connection to the oil industry.
 The rest of the name is rendered in blue, symbolizing reliability and stability.

 The font features geometrically even forms.
-However, the red “O” adds a sense of dynamism and makes the visual identity more memorable.
+However, the red “O” adds dynamism and makes the visual identity more memorable.
 This design element also symbolizes speed and convenience, aligning with Mobil’s innovation in introducing payment terminals at gas stations and developing a dedicated app for customers.

 The name “Mobil” is phonetically linked to “mobile,” emphasizing the company’s mission to provide freedom of movement.
 The emblem no longer includes borders, shields, or other graphic elements.
-Its simplicity underscores that the core value lies in the essence of the product itself, without additional embellishments.
+Its simplicity underscores that the core value lies in the product itself, without embellishments.

 Font and Colors